ChloeSAPage/Recipe2Shop/README.md

   <img src="https://github.com/user-attachments/assets/94880acf-522b-4255-af52-e63b30d4f255" />
 </p>

 A meal planning web app.
 Created as a final project for CFG: Intro to Web Dev.
-Currently, only the front end has been created with plans to create a working backend.
+Currently, only the front end has been created with plans to migrate to React and Django.

 # Aims